The annual application deadline for project grants offered by the Heritage Preservation Partnership Program is the first

-Applicants will be notified of grant decisions in April or May, and will have until February 28 of the following year to complete their projects and submit reporting requirements.
+Applicants are generally notified of grant decisions in May or June, and have until February 28 of the following year to complete their projects and submit reporting requirements.

-Grant funding will no longer be available for the conservation of unprotected historic resources, cemeteries and transportation/industrial artifacts.
-Only owners of Provincial Historic Resources, Municipal Historic Resources, and Indigenous Historic Places recognized through a Band Council Resolution will be eligible to apply for conservation grants.
+Grant funding is no longer available for the conservation of unprotected historic resources, cemeteries and transportation/industrial artifacts.
+Only owners and authorized representatives of Provincial Historic Resources, Municipal Historic Resources, and Indigenous Historic Places recognized through a Band Council Resolution are eligible to apply for grants to support conservation work.

-The program will no longer offer grant funding for the non-conservation components of heritage conservation projects, nor will it fund GST expenses for any grant streams.
+The program no longer offers grant funding for the non-conservation components of historic resource conservation projects, nor will it fund GST expenses for any grant streams.

 Programs and activities